 - fresh rosemary + fresh thyme: these add an earthy flavor to the drippings and, later, the gravy!

-- Optional: Brine your turkey – you do not HAVE to do this, but a turkey brine can infuse additional flavor and moisture into your bird.
-Here is an Apple Cider Turkey Brine and a Smoked Turkey Brine that will work great here.
-Just note that these take at least 24 hours so plan accordingly.
+- Optional: Brining A Turkey – you do not HAVE to do this, but a turkey brine can infuse additional flavor and moisture into your bird.
+We have an Apple Cider Turkey Brine and a Smoked Turkey Brine, either would be great here.
+Just note that these take at least 24 hours, so plan accordingly.

 - Pat turkey dry with clean paper towel.

-- Rub turkey with butter (all over and under the skin where possible).
+- Rub the turkey skin with butter (all over the outside and under the skin, where possible).

 - Season – we love this Turkey Seasoning or this Smoked Turkey Dry Rub.

-We smoke our spatchcock turkey at 225 degrees F. for 1 hour and then raise the temperature to 350 degrees F. (to help crisp up the skin) until it reaches an internal temperature of 165 degrees F. at it’s thickest part using an internal meat thermometer.
-The total smoke time will vary a bit due to a myriad of factors such as outdoor temperature, smoker hot spots, wind, humidity, etc. That being said during testing this recipe consistently took approximately 2-2.5 hours.
+Preheat the smoker to 225 degrees F. Place the spatchcock turkey in the prepped roasting pan on the smoker for 1 hour and then raise the temperature to 350 degrees F. (to help crisp up the skin) until it reaches an internal temperature of 165 degrees F. at the thickest part using an internal meat thermometer.
+The total smoke time will vary a bit due to a myriad of factors such as outdoor temperature, smoker hot spots, wind, humidity, etc. That being said, during testing, this recipe consistently took approximately 2-2.5 hours to be fully cooked.

 Leftover Smoked Turkey Ideas